aerospike/backup-go/cmd/asrestore/readme.md

                                   don't want
                                   batch writes to be used or asrestore is failing to recognize that batch writes are disabled and is failing to work because of it.
+                                  Don't work with --mode=asb
       --max-async-batches int     The max number of outstanding async record batch write calls at a time.
                                   For pre-6.0 servers, 'batches' are only a logical grouping of records, and each record is uploaded individually.
 The true max number of async aerospike calls would then be
-                                  <max-async-batches> * <batch-size>. (default 32)
+                                  <max-async-batches> * <batch-size>.
+                                  Don't work with --mode=asb (default 32)
       --batch-size int            The max allowed number of records to simultaneously upload in an async batch write calls to make to aerospike at a time.
-                                  Default is 128 with batch writes enabled, or 16 without batch writes. (default 128) --extra-ttl int             For records with expirable void-times, add N seconds of extra-ttl to the recorded void-time.
+                                  Default is 128 with batch writes enabled, or 16 without batch writes.
+                                  Don't work with --mode=asb (default 128)
+      --extra-ttl int             For records with expirable void-times, add N seconds of extra-ttl to the recorded void-time.
-  -T, --timeout int               Set the timeout (ms) for info commands. (default 10000)
-      --retry-base-timeout int    Set the initial delay between retry attempts in milliseconds (default 1000) --retry-multiplier float    retry-multiplier is used to increase the delay between subsequent retry attempts.
+                                  Don't work with --mode=asb -T, --timeout int               Set the timeout (ms) for info commands. (default 10000) --retry-base-timeout int    Set the initial delay between retry attempts in milliseconds (default 1000) --retry-multiplier float    retry-multiplier is used to increase the delay between subsequent retry attempts.
                                   The actual delay is calculated as: retry-base-timeout * (retry-multiplier ^ attemptNumber) (default 1)
       --retry-max-retries uint    Set the maximum number of retry attempts that will be made.
 If set to 0, no retries will be performed.
+      --mode string               Restore mode: auto, asb, asbx.
+According to this parameter different restore processes wil be started. auto - starts restoring from both .asb and .asbx files. asb - restore only .asb backup files. asbx - restore only .asbx backup files. (default "auto")

 Compression Flags:
-  -z, --compress string         Enables decompressing of backup files using the specified compression algorithm.
+  -z, --compress string         Enables compressing of backup files using the specified compression algorithm.
-                                This must match the compression mode used when backing up the data.
                                 Supported compression algorithms are: zstd, none
                                 Set the zstd compression level via the --compression-level option.
 Default level is 3. (default "NONE")
       --compression-level int   zstd compression level. (default 3)

 Encryption Flags:
-      --encrypt string                 Enables decryption of backup files using the specified encryption algorithm.
+      --encrypt string                 Enables encryption of backup files using the specified encryption algorithm.
-                                       This must match the encryption mode used when backing up the data.
                                        Supported encryption algorithms are: none, aes128, aes256.
                                        A private key must be given, either via the --encryption-key-file option or the --encryption-key-env option or the --encryption-key-secret.